 Personal Illness Leave: Personal illness leave is earned at the rate of 1⁄2 day per payroll, prorated for less than full-time employees.

 Family Illness Leave: Charged against personal illness leave for severe illness in the immediate family requiring the presence of the employee.

 Holidays: Employees receive paid time off for up to ten holidays, depending on the term of the work year.
-Employees also receive floating holidays after 6 months of employment: 10 month positions receive two floating holidays; 12 month employees receive 3 floating holidays.
+Employees also receive three floating holidays after 6 months of employment.

 Legal Leave: Employees are eligible for up to two days per contract period without loss of compensation for legal reasons such as adoption proceedings, settlement of wills, real estate closings, etc.

 Child Rearing Leave: Employees are provided up to one year of unpaid time off, per eligible child under school age.
 Child rearing leaves are available upon the completion of one year of employment.

 Bereavement Leave: Up to seven days for death in the family as defined under Family Illness Leave.
 One day of personal illness leave may be used for the death of a friend.